-The first stage in the process of preparing the Plan is to approve the proposed Neighbourhood Area.
 The National Park Authority and Hambleton District Council formally approved the Neighbourhood Area at their respective meetings on 18th September and 7th October 2014.
 Please follow the link below to see the Neighbourhood Area and details of the qualifying body.
-Further details of the Neighbourhood Plan will be posted here as work progresses.

 Ingleby Arncliffe Parish Council letter - Neighbourhood Area and qualifying body

 Work on the Plan is underway and the Parish Council expect to publish a draft Plan shortly.
 The latest available documents are published on the Ingleby Arncliffe Parish Council website.